Start9Labs/searxng-startos/instructions.md

 Fo more information on SearXNG and advanced usage instructions, check out the [official documentation](https://docs.searxng.org).

-## Allowing Others to Use Your SearXNG Instance (Uncle Jim)
+## Viewing Stats

-If you share your SearXNG address with friends or family, they gain the privacy benefits of using your instance to search the web.
+If you have enabled stats in config, you can visit your SearXNG URL followed by `/stats` and `/stats/errors` to view usage information about your SearXNG instance.